Why Functional Medicine Clinics Lose Ideal Patients on Google

 But most clinics don’t create pages for those searches.

-Instead, they publish blog content — the same mistake rehab centers make when they chase traffic instead of admissions (why stable admissions still fail).
+Instead, they publish blog content — the same mistake rehab centers make when they chase traffic instead of admissions.
+Google rewards pages that solve a decision.

 Educational blogs teach.